Division requirements and program overview

 The members of the core committee are John Eiler (Chair), Jean-Philippe Avouac, Alex Sessions, Bethany Ehlmann, and Victor Tsai.

 The membership of the student’s examining committee will be assigned by the core committee.
 The examining committee will be composed of from five to seven faculty members and will include the student's academic adviser, two professors involved in supervising the two propositions, and one member of the core committee in the interest of maintaining uniform standards.
 The chairman of the examining committee will be a core committee member.
 In special circumstances, where the knowledge or expertise of another professional scientist is crucial to the proper evaluation of the student, the chairman of the examining committee, with the approval of the core committee, may invite that person to participate in the examination.
 Only members of the Caltech professorial faculty may be voting members of the examining committee.

 C. The Examination

-The exams will be conducted September 16 through September 27, 2013.
-Dian Buchness will organize and coordinate the exam schedule for the division with the Core Committee.
+The exams will be conducted September 17 through October 14, 2013.
+Elizabeth Boyd will organize and coordinate the exam schedule for the division with the Core Committee.

 One week prior to the student's exam date, the student submits one-page written abstracts of two propositions on diverse topics (see Section D) and a completed Academic Summary.
 In the exam, the student is questioned in turn on these two propositions.
 The student will first present a 10 to 15 minute carefully prepared summary describing objectives, results, conclusions and implications that follow from the research carried out on each proposition.
 The presentation of a summary will be followed by detailed or general questions concerning the proposition itself and fundamental questions underlying the proposition or fundamental to the student’s option.